BASF Plant Science

 BASF Plant Science is a subsidiary of BASF in which all plant biotechnology activities are consolidated.
 The company was founded in 1998 and employs approximately 700 people at 6 different locations worldwide.
-The headquarters of BASF Plant Science is located in Research Triangle Park (North Carolina, USA) and has research sites in the US, Canada, and Europe.
-The company mainly develops genetically modified seeds at these locations.
+The headquarters of BASF Plant Science is located in Research Triangle Park (North Carolina, US) and has research sites in the US, Canada, and Europe.
+BASF Plant Science mainly develops genetically modified seeds at these locations.

 Company profile

-The company genetically modifies crops like maize, soy, cotton, canola, sugarcane, sugar beet, and potatoes for "more efficient agriculture".
-Together with subsidiaries and partners, as well as in cooperation with universities and research institutions, BASF Plant Science is developing new procedures and practices in genetic technology.
+BASF Plant Science genetically modifies crops like maize, soy, cotton, canola, sugarcane, sugar beet, and potatoes.

-Genetically modified crops by BASF are sold and distributed through biotechnology companies like Monsanto, KWS Saat, Embrapa, or CTC (Centro de Tecnologia Canavieira).
+These genetically modified crops are sold and distributed through biotechnology companies like Monsanto, KWS Saat, Embrapa, or CTC (Centro de Tecnologia Canavieira).

 Products

 As of 2011, BASF Plant Science has developed three products: